tomahg/Gulla.Episerver.AutomaticImageDescription/README.md

   - Gulla.Episerver.AutomaticImageDescription:Translator.SubscriptionKey
   - Gulla.Episerver.AutomaticImageDescription:Translator.TokenService.Endpoint

- If you will be using Enlish-only metadata, you do not need the Translator Text-resource.
+ If you will be using English-only metadata, you do not need the Translator Text-resource.

 ## More information
 Check out [this blog post](https://blog.novacare.no/episerver-automatic-image-metadata/).